 As Google Analytics consultants, your team can adjust the form tracking, collect more quality data and create astonishing reports that only Google Analytics 4 has.
 See what kind of reports are new with GA4.

-If you have a similar form, this would be a way to go!
-Again, there are multiple ways to set up custom event for tracking forms, this is just one way of doing it.
+If you have a similar form, this is one solid way to do it.
+There are other ways to set up a custom event for form tracking; this is just the one we reach for.

 Bottom Line: Custom Tracking Form Submissions

-However you track form sumission with a custom event, one thing is certain: you’ll have all the data you need for a much deeper analysis of web traffic.
-And it’s up to you to make sense of it, come up with theories, test them and measure the results.
+However you track form submissions with a custom event, the payoff is the same: far deeper data on your web traffic.
+From there it is up to you to read it, form theories, test them, and measure the results.

 You're back to square one, with much greater knowledge and insight.